 Our rating models are unforgiving towards the costlier bars (out of the maximum 15 points, 5 are distributed in the price category).

-And, for a REP bar, the Excalibur is not cheap.
+And, for a REP bar, the Colorado is not cheap.

 Still, it’s the best value here.

-Here’s why – Excalibur falls 10% above the median price* for a standard straight REP barbell for men, but it’s well above the medium range of quality.
+Here’s why – Colorado falls 10% above the median price* for a standard straight REP barbell for men, but it’s well above the medium range of quality.

 What it means for your garage gym

-If you’re looking for a multipurpose barbell, the choice will be between the Excalibur and the Sabre, which is the more budget-friendly option.
+If you’re looking for a multipurpose barbell, the choice will be between the Colorado and the Black Canyon, which is the more budget-friendly option.

 Yet, the price difference doesn’t make up for the differences in quality.
 Here are a few main examples…

-- The finish of the barbell is much better on the Excalibur (stainless steel and hard chrome on the Excalibur, zinc on the Sabre)
+- The finish of the barbell is much better on the Colorado (stainless steel and hard chrome on the Colorado, zinc on the Black Canyon)

-- The smooth spin of the sleeves (Sabre is a bearing bar, while Excalibur features both bearings and bushings)
+- The smooth spin of the sleeves (Black Canyon is a hybrid of bushings and bearings, while Colorado features both Composite bushings)

 - The warranty terms (lifetime versus one year)